 - Traumatising content

-200 years in the future Earth is inhabited by aliens races.
-100 years after first being colonized by the Regal Empire and gaining independence, Earth now has alien hybrids.
+200 years in the future Earth is inhabited by aliens.
+After being colonized by the Regal Empire and gaining independence, Earth now has hybrids called astrals.

-They're called astrals, and have a range of abilities from silly, to useful, or dangerous, or bending reality itself.
-Ace is an astral, but he has the most boring and common ability of all: teleportation.
+They have a range of abilities, from boring, useful, silly and reality-bending.
+Ace has the most common ability of them all: teleportation.

 One day he finds a magic watch.
 A watch that hates him.

-Ace is simply the least horrible of them all.
+This is a story about horrible people.
+Ace happens to be one of the least horrible of them all.

 GALACTIC has an official art thread where I draw character designs!
 Vote on your favorite designs to help me find out what looks nice and what looks like butt.